Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 He has the burden of proof after scores of boys came out to testify against him.

-If something is beyond reasonable doubt, then there is enough evidence to prove that thing to be true.
-For example, if an accused is guilty beyond reasonable doubt, then it means that there are sufficient pieces of evidence to prove that he or she has done something wrong.
+If something is beyond a reasonable doubt, then there is enough evidence to prove that thing to be true.
+For example, if an accused person is guilty beyond a reasonable doubt, then it means that there is sufficient evidence to prove that they have done something wrong.

-The jury found the accused guilty beyond reasonable doubt of over 45 counts of sexual assault.
+The jury found the accused guilty beyond a reasonable doubt of over 45 counts of sexual assault.

 Crime and Police Idioms

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Interesting hub.
 Great design on the content with good descriptions on the terms for ESl learners.

 Andrew Spacey from Sheffield, UK on June 26, 2012: